 Office 2013 is expiring in 2023, we’ll explain what that means, what you must do and why there’s no need to panic!

-Office 2013 gets extended support for Windows, including security updates until 11 April 2023 or 19 days from today.
+Office 2013 gets extended support for Windows, including security updates until 11 April 2023 or about 7 months ago.

 After that date, there’ll be no more patches to Office 2013 – no fixes for bugs or security breaches.

 Office 2013 will keep working

 The software will still operate normally after 11 April 2023.

 However, Office 2013 will become increasingly obsolete and vulnerable.

 Start planning to move on from Office 2013.
 There’s no rush to do that before 11 April 2023 but it’s something to do during 2023.

 The main options are either Microsoft 365 (the ‘subscription’ based Office) or Office 2021 (the ‘perpetual licence’ choice).